Lymph node culture is a laboratory test done on a sample from a lymph node to identify germs that cause infection.

 Why the Test is Performed

-Your doctor may order this test if you have swollen glands and infection is suspected.
+Your provider may order this test if you have swollen glands and infection is suspected.

 A normal result means there was no growth of microorganisms on the lab dish.